 Compared with the earlier review, our study has found stronger and more consistent evidence of positive effects of health insurance on health care utilisation, but less clear evidence on financial protection.
 Restricting the evidence base to the small subset of randomised studies, the effects on financial protection appear more consistently positive, i.e. three cluster randomised studies[39,75,76] showed a decline in OOP expenditure and one randomised study[36] found no significant effect.

 Besides the impact on utilisation and financial protection, this review identified a number of good quality studies measuring the impact of health insurance on health outcomes.
 Twelve studies were identified (i.e. twice as many as those published before 2010), nine of which showed a beneficial health effect.
-This holds for the subset of papers with stronger methodology for tackling selection bias.[39,49,89,103] In cases where a health insurance programme does not have a positive effect on either utilisation, financial protection, and health status, it is particularly important to understand the underlying reasons.
+This holds for the subset of papers with a stronger methodology for tackling selection bias.[39,49,89,103] In cases where a health insurance programme does not have a positive effect on either utilisation, financial protection, and health status, it is particularly important to understand the underlying reasons.

-Possible explanation of heterogeneity
+Possible explanations of heterogeneity

 Payment system

 Heterogeneity of the impact of health insurance may be explained by differences in health systems and/or health insurance programmes.
-Robyn et al. (2012) and Fink et al (2013) argued that the lack of significant effect of insurance in Burkina Faso may have been partially influenced by the capitation payment system.
-As the health workers relied heavily on user fees for their income, the change of payment system from fee-for-services to capitation may have discouraged provision of high quality services.
-If enrolees perceive the quality of contracted providers as bad, they might delay seeking treatment, which in turn could impact negatively on health.
+Robyn et al. (2012) and Fink et al (2013) argued that the lack of significant effect of insurance in Burkina Faso might have been partially influenced by the capitation payment system.
+As the health workers relied heavily on user fees for their income, the change of payment system from fee-for-services to capitation may have discouraged the provision of high-quality services.
+If enrollees perceive the quality of contracted providers as bad, they might delay seeking treatment, which in turn could impact negatively on health.

 Several studies from China found the utilisation of expensive treatment and higher-level health care facilities to have increased following the introduction of the insurance scheme.[41,44,45,88] A fee-for-service payment system may have incentivised providers to include more expensive treatments.[43,83,88] Recent systematic reviews suggested that payment systems might play a key role in determining the success of insurance schemes,[23,106] but this evidence is still weak, as most of the included studies were observational studies that did not control sufficiently for selection bias.